Coldaine/mcp-unity/README.md

 - `add_asset_to_scene`: Adds an asset from the AssetDatabase to the Unity scene
   > **Example prompt:** "Add the Player prefab from my project to the current scene"

+- `delete_asset`: Deletes an asset from the Unity AssetDatabase (with option to move to trash or permanently delete)
+  > **Example prompt:** "Delete the unused texture file from my project" or "Move the old script to trash"

 ### MCP Server Resources